HQL Reference

 DESCRIPTION

-The ALTER TABLE command provides a way to alter a table by adding access groups and column families or removing column families or renaming column families.
+The ALTER TABLE command provides a way to alter a table by adding column families, indices, and access groups, dropping column families and indices, renaming column families, or modifying column family and access group, definitions.
 See CREATE TABLE for a description of the column family and access group options.
-Column families that are not explicitly included in an access group specification will go into the "default" access group.
+The command takes two forms as described below.

 EXAMPLE